-Poplar Gulch is a 5.8 mile moderately trafficked point-to-point trail located near Nathrop, CO that features beautiful wild flowers and is rated as moderate.
+Poplar Gulch is a 5.8 mile moderately trafficked point-to-point trail located near Nathrop, Colorado that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking and mountain biking and is accessible from July until October.

 The trail climbs pretty steeply up to a ridge, and then down the other side into South Cottonwood Canyon.